 Many of our Serving Partner clients use large tea sacs to make a gallon of ice(d) tea.
 We call them bullets and use the large T-sac to contain the tea and one ounce of black or green tea to make a gallon.
 A little more is required for fruit and herbal tisanes.

 Cold Brew(ed) Ice(d) Tea

-We have always like the cold brew method.
+We have always liked the cold brew method.
 That is, add cold water to loose leaf tea and leaving in the fridge overnight.
 Try this method with some of the old tea bags you have in a drawer.
 You will be amazed at the flavor, and a better idea than tossing them the next time you clean out your cupboard.

 Ice Tea or Iced Tea?
 It doesn’t matter according to the grammar gods.
-It all comes back to our very own old adage that I’ll turn into a quote here…
+It all comes back to our very own adage that I’ll turn into a quote here…

 Find the tea you like and drink it.